nikhilYates/mcuMotor/README.md

 # mcuMotor
-Using the Dragon12 Light Trainer and pulse width modulation, we were able to succesfully articulate a 6V DC motor.
+Using the HCS12 and Dragon12 Light Trainer, we were able to succesfully articulate a 6V DC motor using pulse-width modulation.